benrayfield/wikibinator104/README.md

 	public static void step(double[] mem){
 		double opcode = opcode(mem);
 		if(opcode <= 0){
-			//If opcode is nonpositive then push it as literal on stack.
-If want to push a negative literal,
+			//If opcode is nonpositive then push (neg)it as literal on stack.
+If want to push the opposite literal,
-			//do that then use NEG opcode, so 2 opcodes. push(opcode, mem);
+			//do that then use NEG opcode, so 2 opcodes. push(-opcode, mem); //push positive
+			//TODO should opcodes be neg and this be positive?
+I expect to push positives more often.
+			//TODO should int ops have a signed and unsigned version?
 		}else{
 			switch((byte)opcode){
 			case memMask: